Nazehs/super-app-react-native/README.md

 There are 2 branches in this repository:

 - `main` - starting point for the tutorial
-- `finished` - the end result that you should achieve after following the steps in the tutorial

 Learn more about Super Apps here: [https://www.callstack.com/super-app-development](https://www.callstack.com/super-app-development?utm_campaign=super_apps&utm_source=github&utm_content=super_apps_example).